26 Oct What is VAT Cash Accounting Scheme

 - you do not owe any VAT or you have made arrangements with Revenue and Customs to clear the total amount of your outstanding VAT payments (including surcharges and/or penalties);

 Your business can continue using the scheme until its annual taxable turnover reaches £1,600,000.
-You may use the cash accounting basis for a further six months to account for any VAT outstanding on supplies made and received while using the scheme, or you can account for all the outstanding VAT due in the period you cease to use the scheme.
+You may use the cash accounting basis for a further six months to account for any VAT outstanding on supplies made and received while using the scheme.
+You can account for all the outstanding VAT due in the period you cease to use the scheme.
 Any VAT still outstanding at the end of the six month period must be accounted for on the VAT return ending then.

-You don’t need to apply to use this scheme, and you can change to it at the beginning of any tax period.
-If your business is already registered for VAT when you start, you must make sure you don’t account for VAT twice on any supplies made or received previously.
-You cannot retrospectively apply the cash accounting scheme to your business.
+You don’t need to apply to use this scheme.
+You can change to it at the beginning of any tax period.
+If your business is already registered for VAT when you start.
+You must make sure you don’t account for VAT twice on any supplies made or received previously.
+You can’t apply the cash accounting scheme retrospectively to your company.

 The cash accounting scheme can be used together with the annual accounting scheme, or flat rate scheme for small businesses.